-To show our commitment to building on the strength of our existing relationship with both Healthwatch, we have co-produced a Memorandum of Understanding (MoU), signed by the chairs of all parties in July 2022.
-This MoU, which will be reviewed annually, sets out how we will work together to achieve our shared ambitions to improve the health and wellbeing of the people of Shropshire, Telford and Wrekin.
+To show our commitment to building on the strength of our existing relationship with both Healthwatch, we have co-produced a Memorandum of Understanding (MoU).
+This MoU sets out how we will work together to achieve our shared ambitions to improve the health and wellbeing of the people of Shropshire, Telford and Wrekin.